jenpennen/jennycho/src/content/work/pantheon.md

 ## Dashboard Creation

-DFG management can create dashboards that provide a comprehensive overview of project cycles.
+DFG management can create dashboards that provide a comprehensive overview of individual project cycles.
 These dashboards, powered by Airtable, offer insights into volunteer and client data, data fetching status, and key performance metrics.

 ![Dashboard View](https://storage.googleapis.com/jennyencho-website/pantheon-img/pantheon-dashboard-overview.png)

 ## Smartviews

 Each smartview is tailored to specific internal classifications - volunteers, mentors, and nonprofit partners.
-With these smartviews, built with TypeScript and React, DFG executives can generate custom views pulling data from Airtable, export and import users, analyze key metrics, and seamlessly manage user information.
+With these smartviews, built with TypeScript and React, DFG executives can generate custom views pulling data from Airtable, export and import users, analyze key metrics, and seamlessly manage volunteer and client information.

 ![Volunteer Smartview](https://storage.googleapis.com/jennyencho-website/pantheon-img/pantheon-dashboard-volunteer.png)